As the summer heat arrives across the country, it’s the perfect time to escape to the cool breezes and welcoming towns of the Blue Ridge Mountains.

 Here are a few of our favorite ways to beat the heat on your next summer vacation:

 Stay safe!
-While some waterfall areas may have wading areas to cool your tired toes, remember to always obey all posted signs and NEVER attempt to climb a waterfall or enter a stream above the falls.
+While some waterfall areas may have wading areas to cool your tired toes, remember always to obey all posted signs and NEVER attempt to climb a waterfall or enter a stream above the falls.
+Please note that the popular Catawba Falls trail is closed for improvements in 2022.

 Ice Cream & Craft Beverages

-Enjoy a cold pint of craft beer from a local brewery like Marion’s Mica Town Brewing or Old Fort’s Hillman Beer.
+Enjoy a cold pint of craft beer from a local brewery like Marion’s Mica Town Brewing or Taylors Brewing Co.
 Drive out to Whipporwill Farm in Nebo to visit this dairy-farm-turned-brewery and taste the varieties of Fonta Flora Brewery.
-Or cool off with a cocktail or glass of wine at a local distillery, winery or meadery.
+Or cool off with a cocktail or glass of wine at a one of the local distilleries, wineries or meaderies along the High Spirits Trail.

 Splash in the cool waters of Lake James this summer at the park’s swimming beach.
 Located in the Paddy’s Creek section of the park, visitors can swim for $6 each (13+; children $4/each) and lifeguards are on duty daily throughout the season.

-Or rent a canoe or kayak at the nearby concession stand to explore the lake and perhaps take a peek at the resident bald eagles.
+Rent a canoe or kayak at the nearby concession stand to explore the lake and perhaps take a peek at the resident bald eagles.
+Look for guided instruction classes hosted by REI Outfitters — this summer’s calendar includes Learn to Stand Up Paddleboard, Learn to Kayak, and even an Overnight Kayak adventure.